Fomich3000/csgo-empire-roulette-qa/README.md

 - The corresponding counter is incremented in the Last 100 section.

 ### 2. Regression*

 2.0.
-More thorough testing of the RNG algorithm on both small and large 2.1.
-Placing a winning bet on x2 (T/CT).
+More thorough testing of the RNG algorithm on both small and large
+2.1.
+Placing a winning bet on x2 (T/CT)
 2.2.
-Placing a winning bet on x2 (T/CT).
+Placing a winning bet on x2 (T/CT)
 2.3.
-Placing a winning bet on x14 (Bonus).
+Placing a winning bet on x14 (Bonus)
 2.4.
-The winning user is displayed in the Daily Roulette Race table.
+The winning user is displayed in the Daily Roulette Race table
 2.5.
-The Daily Roulette Race table updates.
+The Daily Roulette Race table updates
 2.6.
 Input the bet amount:
 - via each of the bet input controls – "+", "x", "/", "MAX", "Clear".
 - manually typing common bet amounts – ranges like 3-5, 10-30, 100-300.
 - boundary values: 100 000; 100 001; 99 999; 9999999999.
 2.7.
-Trying to bet over the limit with manual inputs + controls.
+Trying to bet over the limit with manual inputs + controls
 2.8.
 Test with a disabled internet connection:
   - during the betting process.
   - after placing a bet.
 2.9.
-Exploring other edge cases like last-second bets.
+Exploring other edge cases like last-second bets

 * I would also test the roulette's responsiveness and adaptiveness for different screen sizes and devices.